eugenia1984/english/glossary.md

 - **tip**: often refers to advice or a suggestion that is helpful in a particular situation.
 For example, ``Sophie gave Tom some tips on time management`` means Sophie offered helpful advice about managing time more effectively.

 - **typically**: is used to describe something that happens in a usual or expected way.
 It is similar to usually and is often used to talk about what normally happens.
-For example:

-`Typically, we have meetings on Mondays.` -> This means that meetings usually happen on Mondays.
+For example: `Typically, we have meetings on Mondays.` -> This means that meetings usually happen on Mondays.

-`She typically arrives at work by 9 AM.` -> This means that she usually arrives at work by 9 AM.

 - **to address**: means to take action to deal with a problem or situation.
 For example: `We need to address the login error before users report it.` –> This means action needs to be taken to fix the issue.

 - **to aim**: means to have a goal or an objective that you are trying to achieve.
 It shows what someone is focusing on or working toward.
-For example:

-`She aims to become a developer.` -> Her goal is to become a developer.
+For example: `She aims to become a developer.` -> Her goal is to become a developer.

-`We aim to finish the project by Friday.` -> The goal is to complete the project by Friday.

 - **to be okay**: means to be acceptable or permitted.
 For example: `Is it okay if I borrow your book?` –> This means asking if it is acceptable to borrow the book.